Circles

 What is Circle?

-A circle is a two-dimensional figure formed by a set of points that are at a constant or at a fixed distance (radius) from a fixed point (center) on the plane.
+A circle is a two-dimensional figure formed by a set of points that are at a fixed distance (radius) from a fixed point (center) on the plane.
 The fixed point is called the origin or center of the circle and the fixed distance of the points from the origin is called the radius.
+Observe the following figure to see the basic parts of a circle, the center, the radius, and the diameter of a circle.

 Parts of a Circle

-There are many parts or components of a circle that we should know to understand its properties.
-A circle has mainly the following parts:
+There are many parts of a circle that we should know to understand its properties.
+A few important parts of a circle are given below.

-Circumference: It is also referred to as the perimeter of a circle and can be defined as the distance around the boundary of the circle.
+Circumference: It is also referred to as the perimeter of a circle and can be defined as the length of the boundary of the circle.

 Radius of Circle: Radius is the distance from the center of a circle to any point on its boundary.
-A circle has many radii as it is the distance from the center and touches the boundary of the circle at various points.
+A circle has an infinite number of radii.

 Diameter: A diameter is a straight line passing through the center that connects two points on the boundary of the circle.
 We should note that there can be multiple diameters in the circle, but they should: